PUPPY KINDERGARTEN: Basic manners for puppies and their people

 Puppies have individual personalities, just like people, and will show their affection in their own ways.
 However, a pup that shows too much enthusiasm can quickly become out of control and a nuisance.
 You can teach Rascal to be confident around people without knocking them down!

 Emotional stimulation is important: that means cuddling, talking, petting, grooming, and playing…but not too much.
 Don’t wear the puppy out, and respect the need for rest and privacy.
 This is especially difficult to enforce with young children around, but an over-handled puppy will be a stressed, hyperactive, and antisocial dog.
+As a general rule, puppies aged 6 weeks to 12 weeks need at least 18 hours of sleep per day.
+This amount decreases slowly as the puppy gets older.

 Routine is very important to dogs; they need to know what to expect.
 Decide who will be responsible for Rascal’s feeding, bathroom duty, exercise, and grooming and make sure those jobs are performed on schedule.